 Renovating your home?
 Updating faucets, light fixtures, doors, or windows?
 Have extra supplies from your recent home improvement project?
 Did you over estimate the amount of paint needed for a project and have unopened/full cans left over?
 Buy too many flooring and roofing materials?

 - Iowa Heartland Habitat for Humanity ReStore focuses on keeping quality, usable building materials out of our landfills.
 ReStore accepts new and used material donations from individuals, retailers and contractors, and then sells those materials back to the general public at deeply discounted prices in their store or through their Ebay Store.
 Store proceeds help fund Habitat for Humanity projects in the Cedar Valley.

 Old copper wiring, aluminum siding, brass fixtures, rusty steel shelving, and different types of scrap metal items can be recycled!

 - Look for scrap metal recycling companies listed in the yellow pages of the phone book under “Scrap Metal – Process & Recycle”.
 Many companies may even pay you for your metal.

 - The Cedar Falls Transfer Station accepts scrap metal for recycling at no charge.

 - The Black Hawk County Sanitary Landfill accepts scrap metal for recycling for a fee.

-There are several local companies that accept concrete debris, bricks, cinder blocks, asphalt, and rubble for recycling or reuse.
+There are several local companies that accept concrete debris, bricks, cinder blocks, asphalt, rubble, and sand for recycling or reuse.
 Contact the company directly for accepted materials and policy details prior to delivery.

 * Flooring and Roofing Materials Containing Asbestos